abhinendrayadav/ProVA/data/responses.md

 * gen_policy/internship_policy
   - Prolifics provides an opportunity to college students and out of college young professionals (not in any job) in the areas of technology, processes and standards to familiarize themselves about different departments in the company.
 [Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

+## gen_policy/wfh_ooo
+* gen_policy/wfh_ooo
+  - “Work from home” and “Out of Office” should be planned, applied and approved in Leave Management System in advance, however employee should regularize his/her absence by obtaining manager’s approval in the Leave Management System within seven calendar days from absence start date; else the same will be treated as LOP in spite of leave balance

 ## my courses
 * lndFAQ/my_courses
   - "Plase Login to eLMS >> timeline (right side top) https://prolifics.sumtotal.host